20lives/dmote/doc/intro.md

 ## Customization

 You probably want to customize the design for your own hands.
-You won’t need to do any coding if all you want is a personal fit.
+You won’t need to do any coding if all you want is a personal fit or additional keys.

 ### Parameters in YAML